Rich and rewarding cultural experiences

 Klapa A Cappella - a Dalmatian Tradition

 Attend the annual Klapa (a cappella) sing-off in the hill villages above Split with local Klapa group from Brac island.
 Meet the singers and learn about the preserved traditions and history of Dalmatian song.
 Traditionally Klapa was engaged to lure girls to their windows.
-These days is not unusual to hear Klapa groups spontaneously burst into song on the ferry, in the street or at a restaurant, especially in Dalmatia.
+These days it is not unusual to hear Klapa groups spontaneously burst into song on the ferry, in the street or at a restaurant, especially in Dalmatia.
 The singing pulls you into the pathos of never-changing village life.

 Dubrovnik Summer Festival Back Stage